The-Network-Crew/Proxmox-VE-for-WHMCS/README.md

 > **Logging in _should_ trigger the self-upgrade procedure for the SQL database.**
 >
-> (**Beta in v1.2.x:** for now, verify yourself that updates were successful)
+> (**Beta Feature:** For now, verify yourself that updates were successful)

 ### SQL: Keeping your DB up-to-date

 > [!IMPORTANT]
-> Since v1.3.0, logging into WHMCS Admin & opening the module should run any needed SQL Ops.
+> Since v1.3.x, logging into WHMCS Admin & opening the module should run any needed SQL Ops.
 >
-> v1.2.9 & below, consult the **_docs/UPDATE-SQL.md** file, open your SQL DB & run statements.
+> v1.2.x & below, consult the **_docs/UPDATE-SQL.md** file, open your SQL DB & run statements.

 Then you're done with each update!